lesnat/pelpi/README.md

 Give default behaviour to models or not ? default behaviour do not force the user to understand the models

+a0 or a0/2 in Wilks1992 model ?

+argument loop=True -> loop over all the models with a checkHypotheses and try, except for getting the max value for ex. (func=max in arguments and return func(list))

 ## Code structure

 ```mermaid